Edward Winter Clark

 Edward Winter Clark (E. W. Clark) (February 25, 1830 – March 18, 1913) was an American missionary.
 Clark is known for his pioneering missionary work in Nagaland and for his work on transcribing the spoken Ao language into a written script.
-Clark created the first bilingual dictionary of the Ao language and, along with his wife, Mary Mead Clark, set up the first school in the Naga hills region of North-East India.
-Clark's wife, Mary Mead Clark, documented their experience in Assam and the Naga Hills in A Corner in India.
-The Clarks are buried in the Island Cemetery in the town of Amenia in Dutchess County, New York.
+Clark created the first bilingual dictionary of the Ao language and along with his wife, Mary Mead Clark, and set up the first school in the Naga hills region of North-East India.
+Mary Clark documented their experience in Assam and the Naga Hills in A Corner in India.

 Early life

 Clark was born on February 25, 1830, in North East, New York, and baptized into the Baptist faith at age 14.
 He attended Worcester Academy from 1839 to 1841, earned his master's degree from Brown University in 1857, and was ordained a preacher in 1859.
 Mary Mead was born in Amenia, New York.
+They married in 1858 and had one child, Carrie, who died in 1863.

-Ministry in Nagaland
+Ministry in India

-Clark and his wife arrived in Sibsagar, a town close to the Naga Hills in North-East India on March 30, 1869, where they encountered Naga tribespeople.
-Interested in converting them to Christianity, but unable to travel to the Naga Hills because of restrictions set by the British Raj and because his own mission did not grant him permission, Clark sent an evangelist named Gudhola Brown to the hills.
-Brown was successful in bringing in a few tribes people who were baptized by Clark.
-Clark made his first trip to the Naga Hills, to a village then known as Deka Haimong (Molungkimong) in December 1872.
-It was an important day in Naga history when the first Baptist Church was formed.
-It is no wonder Clark knew his calling would henceforth be with the Nagas. "'I believe I have found my life-work,' exclaimed Mr. Clark, as he entered the old press bungalow on his return from his twelve days' absence in the wilds of barbarism."
-He took care of the Naga Christians in Molungkimong from Sibsagor Mission Station until he was released for the Naga Mission.

-On receiving permission, Clark moved to Molungkimong in March 1876 (an Ao Naga village in the Mokokchung district of Nagaland) and lived there until October 24, 1876.
+Clark arrived at the Sibsagar Mission in 1871.
+On receiving permission, he moved to Molungkimong in March 1876 (an Ao Naga village in the Mokokchung district of Nagaland) and lived there until October 24, 1876.